 Competitors, prior to competing in a foreign country, must possess an international licence as an entrant or driver or if necessary, both.
-They must obtain permission from MSA.
+They must obtain permission from MSA, which permission may be withheld should the applicant be involved in ANY legal proceedings against MSA.
 This permission may be given in such form as it deems convenient, by stamping the entry form, giving the entrant or driver a special visa for a specific event or a more general visa for one or several countries, for a period of time or the whole period of validity of the licence.